Christian mortalism: Modern Christian groups

 Present-day defenders of soul sleep include Nicky Gumbel, Primitive Baptist Universalists, some Lutherans, the Seventh-day Adventist Church, Advent Christian Church, the Afterlife group, Christadelphians, the Church of God (Seventh Day), Church of God (7th day) – Salem Conference, the Church of God Abrahamic Faith, and various other Church of God organizations and related denominations which adhered to the older teachings of Herbert W. Armstrong's Worldwide Church of God, and the Bible Student movement.

 Jehovah's Witnesses teach a form of thnetopsychism, in that the soul is the body (Genesis 2:7) and that it dies (Ezekiel 18:20; Ecclesiastes 9:5,10).
 They believe that 144,000 chosen ones will receive immortality in heaven to rule as kings and priests with Christ in Heaven (Rev 7:4; 14:1,3) but all the other saved will be raised from the dead on the last day (John 5:28,29) to receive eternal life on a Paradise Earth (Revelation 7:9,14,17).

 Seventh-day Adventists believe that death is a state of unconscious sleep until the resurrection.
 They base this belief on biblical texts such as Ecclesiastes 9:5 which states "the dead know nothing", and 1 Thessalonians 4:13–18 which contains a description of the dead being raised from the grave at the second coming.
 These verses, it is argued, indicate that death is only a period or form of slumber.

+Adventists also use a number of texts to defend this position.
+They use verses like Rom.
+6:23, John 20:17, John 5:28, 29, Isa.
+25:8, Job 19:25-27, to defend conditional immortality, stating:The wages of sin is death.
+But God, who alone is immortal, will grant eternal life to His redeemed.
+Until that day death is an unconscious state for all people.
+When Christ, who is our life, appears, the resurrected righteous and the living righteous will be glorified and caught up to meet their Lord.
+The second resurrection, the resurrection of the unrighteous, will take place a thousand years later.On John 11, they also comment:Although colloquially called “soul sleep, the official term in Adventist belief number 26 (Death and Resurrection) regarding the state of the dead is an “unconscious state.”
+Examples of it can be found throughout the Bible.
+For example, when looking at the story of Lazarus rising from the dead (John 11, NKJV), would it not be cruel to interrupt Lazarus’s perfect state in heaven by bringing him back to life to return to this corrupt earth, only to die again later?